zzyAnna/RAGEN/README.md

 </p>

 ## Cases
 Please see cases/ file.
 There are only limited cases for now, including [reward hacking](https://github.com/ZihanWang314/agent-r1/blob/main/cases/reward_hacking.txt) and the [suck moment](https://github.com/ZihanWang314/agent-r1/blob/main/cases/suck_moment.txt). we will add more cases recently.

+## Feedback

+We welcome all sorts of feedback!
+Please just raise an issue, no matter if it's any bugs you find or specific questions / suggestions regarding the project, so our team members won't be answering similar problems multiple times and thus would lead to more productive and efficient community building.
+Cheers!

 ## Authors